 Hattah Lakes icon site: The Living Murray Condition Monitoring

-The Living Murray efforts involve a combination of on ground works for the delivery of environmental water and a program monitoring the ecological-condition of six icon sites chosen for their ecological and cultural significance.
+The Living Murray efforts involved a combination of on ground works for the delivery of environmental water and a program monitoring the ecological-condition of six icon sites chosen for their ecological and cultural significance.
 The six icon sites are:

 - Barmah-Millewa Forest